hro-ict/django_app_it_help_desk/README.md

 7. Navigate to `http://localhost:8000` in your browser.

-### Usage

-Information about how to use this project will go here.

 ## Contributing

 If you would like to contribute, please feel free to make suggestions or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.